 When a motorist’s negligent behavior causes an accident in Ohio, the at-fault driver must pay for the victim’s economic and non-economic damages.
 Victims who may be entitled to compensation include drivers, passengers, and pedestrians.

-Though getting just compensation following a car accident is never easy, victims have several ways to collect damages.
-Read on to find out more about when you need to file a lawsuit to recover damages from a car accident in Ohio.
+Though getting just compensation following a car accident is never easy, victims have several ways to collect damages, including filing an insurance claim or a lawsuit.
+You do not always need to file a lawsuit, however.
+You can read on to find out more about when you need to file a lawsuit to recover damages from a car accident in Ohio.

 Filing a Claim Against the At-Fault Driver’s Insurance

-The good news is that many car accident cases settle out of court.
-This is because most victims seek damages by filing a claim against the at-fault driver’s insurance provider.
+The good news is that many car accident cases settle out of court because most victims first seek damages by filing a claim against the at-fault driver’s insurance provider.

-Many insurance companies attempt to lowball victims and the process may be lengthy.
-But, with the help of an experienced car accident lawyer, this can be an effective way to get compensation for your losses.
+Many insurance companies attempt to lowball victims, and the process may be lengthy.
+However, with the help of a car accident lawyer on our team, this can be an effective way to get compensation for your losses.

 For a free legal consultation, call (614) 538-1116